asyncapi/community/new-tool-documentation.md

 # Add New AsyncAPI Tool to Website

 In this article, we will learn how to add your tool to AsyncAPI website using `.asyncapi-tool` file.
-You will come to know how you have to structure the above file and it's related content correctly, to render your tool in the website with customised tags and information.
+You will come to know how you have to structure the above file and its related content correctly, to render your tool on the website with customized tags and information.

 The following areas will be covered:
  - Why should I read this article?